DrewRevelate/skills-github-pages/README.md

 ## Overview

-This presentation is designed for a 40-minute talk about Revenue Operations and Sales Engineering.
+This presentation is designed for a 40-minute talk about Revenue Operations and Sales Engineering for the Industry Days event at Manning School of Business, University of Massachusetts Lowell.
 The design is inspired by Formula 1 racing aesthetics with dynamic transitions, responsive layouts, and interactive elements.

 ### Key Features

-- Modern, responsive design that works on all devices
+- **Modern, responsive design** that works on all devices from desktop to mobile
-- F1 racing-inspired visual style
+- **F1 racing-inspired visual style** with dynamic animations and transitions
-- Dynamic slide transitions
-- Interactive polling system for audience engagement
+- **Interactive elements** including polls and animated visualizations
-- Keyboard and touch navigation
+- **Keyboard and touch navigation** for intuitive control
-- SEO-friendly with proper metadata
+- **Progressive web app capabilities** for improved performance
+- **SEO and accessibility** optimizations

 ## Tech Stack

-- **Next.js 14** with App Router
+- **Next.js 14** with App Router for modern, efficient rendering
-- **React 18**
+- **React 18** for interactive UI components
-- **TypeScript**
+- **TypeScript** for type safety and better developer experience
-- **CSS-in-JS** using styled-jsx
+- **CSS-in-JS** using styled-jsx for component-scoped styling
+- **Optimized Images** with Next.js Image component and SVG fallbacks
-- **Responsive Design** for all screen sizes
+- **Responsive Design** for all screen sizes from desktop to mobile
+- **GitHub & Vercel** deployment pipeline for continuous integration

+## Presentation Structure

+The presentation consists of 8 slides:

+1. **Introduction** - Title slide with presenter information
+2. **Presenter Profile** - Background and expertise of the presenter
+3. **Revenue Acceleration** - Introduction to RevOps concepts
+4. **Sales Tech Evolution** - Timeline of sales technology development
+5. **Automation Solutions** - Key automation tools and approaches
+6. **Human vs Automation** - Finding the right balance
+7. **Future of Sales Tech** - Emerging trends and career opportunities
+8. **Contact Information** - How to get in touch

 ## Getting Started